 Those who gravitate toward gaming, streaming series, or movies will be excited that their favorite onscreen characters have parallel adventures on the page.

-Fans of The Bad Guys movie can dip into any of the books in Aaron Blabey’s best-selling series.
+Fans of Eva The Owlet will love reading along from Eva's diary in her own words in Owl Diaries.
 If weekends in your household mean movie nights, you can read Caldecott Honor artist Brian Selznick's lavishly illustrated novel The Invention of Hugo Cabret before watching Martin Scorcese’s film adaptation, Hugo.

 4. Don’t Limit Reading to Bedtime